jordanrobot/calculators-formulae/content/Forces/resultant_force.md

 ---
 title: Resultant Force
-desciption: Calculates the maximum force on a pulley or pin.
+description: Calculates the maximum force on a pulley or pin.
 #weight:
 ---